 Jesus said that the ENTIRE Kingdom of God works on this principle.
 Can a person have the born again experience and then loose the seed?
 What does Mark 4 say?
 You answer it.

 Here is the key: We are in a process like a plant that is growing.
-The process is intended to get us ready for Heaven, but it can also be a process of backsliding: We need to remember a few things.
+The process is intended to get us ready for Heaven, but it can also be a process of backsliding.

-b.
-We are free moral persons; the only creation of God"s that can make a real moral choice.
+2. We are free moral persons; the only creation of God that can make a real moral choice.
 When we get to Heaven, we will not lose that attribute.
 We will still technically be able to rebel against God.
 So how can God trust us enough?
 We must be matured while we are here.

-c.
-We get closer to God, and backslide by process, not in one giant step!
+3. We get closer to God by process, and backslide by process, not in one giant step!
 If you put a frog in a pot of hot water, he would jump out.
-But if you put him in cold water and heated it up a little at a time, he would stay in, get used to the warmth and finally boil to death.
+But if you put him in cold water and heat it up a little at a time, he would stay in, get used to the warmth and finally boil to death.
 That is how Satan gets us.
 He will induce us to make a little bad choice, then our conscience gets a little dark, then another bad choice and a little more darkness sets in.
 Pretty soon the spirit of darkness blinds us and we no longer know right from wrong.
 What Christian would make a conscious decision to leave God?
 None.
-Instead they make a decision to love the world, or illicit sex, or money or power.
-You cannot serve two Gods, you will hate one and love the other (Matthew 6:24).
+Instead they make a decision to love the world, or illicit sex, or money, or power.
+You cannot serve two masters: you will hate one and love the other (Matthew 6:24).

-d.
-There are several types of choices we have daily.
-Depending upon our choice, we either get closer or farther from God.
+4. There are several types of choices we have to make daily.
+Depending upon our choice, we either get closer to God or further away from Him.

-2. Trials and suffering.
-Yes or no to trusting in Gods Word more than our circumstances.
+b.
+Trials and suffering.
+Yes or no to trusting in God’s Word more than our circumstances.
 Are we trusting the Word or our flesh?

-4. The World: The world is a spiritual kingdom just like the Kingdom of God is also spiritual.
-1 John 2:15-16 says the craving for sensual gratification; the greedy longings of the mind and the assurance in ones own resources are attributes of the ,world (Lust of the flesh, lust of the eyes, pride of life).
-Each time we choose one of these, we move away from God.
+d.
+The World: The “world” is a spiritual kingdom just like the Kingdom of God is also spiritual.
+1 John 2:15-16 says that the craving for sensual gratification, the greedy longings of the mind and the assurance in one’s own resources are attributes of the “world” (lust of the flesh, lust of the eyes, and pride of life).
+Each time we choose one of these attributes, we move away from God.

-E. We are not perfect, but we can walk and live in repentance.
+5. We are not perfect, but we can walk and live in repentance.
 We will blow it from time to time, but God gives us a perfect forgiveness just as we had never sinned.
-1 John 1:9 says, "if we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness."
-It takes a long time to exhaust God's forgiveness.
+1 John 1:9 says, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
+It takes a long time to exhaust God’s forgiveness.
 He makes it easy for us as long as our heart is right.
-King David was one of the worst criminals in the Bible, yet he is highly prized by God as a beautiful example of repentance, having a heart after God.
+King David was one of the worst criminals in the Bible, yet he is highly prized by God as a beautiful example of repentance, having a “heart after God.”

 Each choice gets us closer to the point of no return, either up or down, either toward Satan or God.
 Humans have been given a psychological make-up that makes them unable to change after so many choices.
-They become freewilled bond slaves to someone, either Satan or God.
-Romans 6:14-18 says, ,For sin shall not be your master, because you are not under law, but under grace.
+They become free-willed bond slaves to someone, either Satan or God.
+Romans 6:14-18 says, “For sin shall not have dominion over you, for you are not under law but under grace.
 What then?
 Shall we sin because we are not under law but under grace?
-By no means!
-Don't you know that when you offer yourselves to someone to obey him as slaves, you are slaves to the one whom you obey-- whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?
-But thanks be to God that, though you used to be slaves to sin, you wholeheartedly obeyed the form of teaching to which you were entrusted.
-You have been set free from sin and have become slaves to righteousness.
+Certainly not!
+Do you not know that to whom you present yourselves slaves to obey, you are that one’s slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?
+But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
+And having been set free from sin, you became slaves of righteousness.”

 1. Ground one.
 Satan stole the seed.
 If these people think they are once saved, they are wrong!
 A lot of these people went up to some altar and were baptized, and think that they are going to Heaven.
 They are deceived.